Sakrac/TiledC64/README.md

 # TiledC64
- Converts Tiled msps to C64 binary data.
+ Converts Tiled maps to C64 binary data.
 This tool is a command line tool that converts .tmx files and does not extend or modify the Tiled editor.

  ## Tiled